Search for

 A flight from Daet to Manila carrying 13 people (10 passengers, 3 crew) disappeared over the Sibuyan Sea.
 The Douglas DC-3 crashed, killing all aboard, after suffering a violent explosion in its tail.
 Two ex-convicts later confessed to planting a time bomb on the aircraft.
 The plot was intended to kill a male passenger so his wife could marry another man she was involved with.

-9 September 1949 - Canadian Pacific Airlines
+9 September 1949 - Canadian Pacific Airlines Flight 108

-A Canadian Pacific Douglas DC-3 left Montréal, Canada, for a suburb of Quebec City.
+A Canadian Pacific Douglas DC-3 left Montréal for a suburb of Quebec City.
 The plane was then to continue on to Baie-Comeau.
-Shortly after takeoff on the second leg of the journey, however, the aircraft disintegrated in flight killing all 23 aboard (19 passengers, 4 crew).
-The disaster was caused by a dynamite bomb that had been placed in the forward baggage compartment by Albert Guay.
+Shortly after takeoff on the second leg of the journey, however, the aircraft disintegrated killing all 23 aboard (19 passengers, 4 crew).
+The disaster was caused by a dynamite bomb placed in the forward baggage compartment by Albert Guay.
 His wife, Rita Morel, had boarded the plane at Quebec City.
 The marriage was troubled and Guay had taken a mistress.
 Since divorce laws in Quebec were very strict at the time, Guay plotted to kill his wife and collect $15,000 in life insurance.
 Guay assembled the bomb with help from Généreux Ruest, a clockmaker who constructed the timing mechanism.
 Another accomplice was Ruest's sister, Marguerite Pitre, who air expressed the device on the DC-3.
 All three conspirators were hanged for the crime.

 12 August 1952 - Transportes Aéreos Nacionales